FCH808/CleaningDataPeerAssessment/README.md

 Write data to text files for submission.

-Please refer to the CodeBook.md file for variable names and meanings.
+Please refer to the CodeBook.md file for variable names and meanings that were added/modified beyond what is covered in the original feature_info.txt.